Wine Without the Wheels!

 CRFT Wines, Carey Gully

 Still with taxis, you could combine a regular taxi hire from wherever you’re staying to Lot 100 and enjoy a wine tour of sorts.
 The extensive Lot 100 multi-hub estate is located in the steep paddocks of Hay Valley not far from Nairne.
-It brings together four craft beverage producers – Mismatch Brewing Co, Vinteloper (“the ringleaders of grown-up fun”…) Adelaide Hills Distillery and Hills Cider Co. – as well as a paddock to plate restaurant.
+It brings together three craft beverage producers – Mismatch Brewing Co, Adelaide Hills Distillery and Hills Cider Co. – as well as a paddock to plate restaurant.

 Lot 100, Hay Valley, Adelaide Hills